 Tulane Urology, which is the only approved fellowship training site in the entire Gulf South, has surgeons on the robotic team who not only provide this state-of-the-art procedure, but they also travel extensively throughout the country, sharing their expertise and their techniques, thus teaching others this robotic-assisted approach to surgery.

 What is Laparoscopic Surgery?

-Tulane Urology has a long history of performing laparoscopy, and was the first in the entire region to offer this since 1991, in urology.
-Laparoscopy is a technique for performing major abdominal surgery through several tiny (0.5 to 1 cm) incisions, instead of the large, 12 inch incisions that have been used in the past.
-Laparoscopy involves a high resolution video camera so that organs such as kidneys, adrenals, prostate, and ureters can be visualized with a 1-cm telescope, and manipulated with instruments through these small, 0.5 to 1 cm incisions on the abdomen.
-Because of their small size, these incisions produce much less discomfort/pain after laparoscopy than the scar associated with large incisions required for open surgery.
-With laparoscopy, the need for pain medication, the length of hospital stay, blood lost and recovery time are greatly reduced.
-Laparoscopic surgery requires general anesthesia.
-Although laparoscopic surgery is easier on the patient than open surgery, it requires great surgical skill and technique which require specialized training.
+Tulane Urology has a long history of performing laparoscopy, since 1991.
+Laparoscopy is a minimally invasive technique for performing major abdominal surgery through several tiny (0.5 to 1 cm) incisions instead of the large 12-inch incisions used in the past.
+Specifically, laparoscopy involves a high-resolution video camera so organs, such as kidneys, adrenals, prostate, and ureters, can be visualized then manipulated with instruments via these tiny abdominal incisions, which produce less discomfort compared to the large incisions required for open surgery.
+Furthermore, with laparoscopy, the need for pain medication, the length of hospital stay, and the recovery time are greatly reduced.

 Benefits of Laparoscopic Surgery